There is plenty happening for children at the Fair with programmes of activities for children and families. Here's

 Romsey Mill has organised a wide array of fun, creative and practical activities for all the family.

 Cambridge Hands-On Science are back for another year.
 We’re bringing fun interactive science experiments and activities to the Salisbury Club, that are sure to interest whether you are 8 or 80.
 Come along, armed with questions and an inquisitive spirit, and see for yourselves.
 From 11am to 4pm at the Salisbury Club.

-The Circus Workshop in Great Eastern Street Car Park will teach you to juggle, spin plates, master a diabolo or devil stick – and lots more.
+The Circus Workshop in Great Eastern Street between 12 and 3.30pm will teach you to juggle, spin plates, master a diabolo or devil stick – and lots more.
 If you get hooked you can join our regular practice sessions and courses in Chesterton (www.camcircus.org).
-If you’re aged 8-16 come and join our Youth Circus.
+If you’re aged 8-16 come and join our Fledgling Flyers course.

-Downstairs, the café will offer warming drinks and treats from 10am, with a mini craft market and lots of festive crafts activities for all the family.
+The Cornerstone Café will offer warming drinks and treats from 10am, with a mini market selling locally produced art/crafts and lots of festive crafts activities for all the family.
 We will be giving free candy canes out to visitors!